noersy/ajari-kbt_d/README.md

 ## Ajari

-A mobile aplication for learning iqro.
+A mobile application for learning iqro.

 # Getting Started